 • Return on investment

-But opportunities alone do not create profits.
+But opportunities do not create profits.

 Rental Rehabs and Flip Rehabs Are Different